 Maintaining your WordPress website is one way to keep nasty errors at bay.
 However, in some cases, carrying out active maintenance can cause an error.
-If something happens to disrupt site maintenance in its tracks WordPress will get stuck in maintenance mode.
+If something happens to disrupt site maintenance in its tracks, WordPress will get stuck in maintenance mode.
 Fixing this issue isn’t intuitive.

-In this post, we’ll show you how to fix WordPress getting stuck in maintenance mode.
+This post will show you how to fix WordPress getting stuck in maintenance mode.
 However, before this, let’s discuss the causes of the issue.

 What Causes WordPress to Be Stuck in Maintenance Mode